wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-python-error-alerting-tool.md

 ---
 title: Building a Python Error Alerting Tool
+description: Monitoring logs to keep track of application health are essential.
-description: Learn how to build a simple and flexible Python error alerting tool that can be plugged into any project.
+  In this tutorial, learn how to build a simple and flexible Python error alerting tool that can be plugged into any project.
 author: nahrinjalal
 published: true
 published_at: 2021-03-16T13:46:13.225Z